mui/material-ui/docs/data/material/guides/routing/routing-pt.md

   }
   ```

 - A segunda versão do adaptador é o componente `Link`.
 Este componente é estilizado.
-It leverages the [link component of Material-UI](https://material-ui.com/components/links/) with `NextLinkComposed`.
+It leverages the [link component of Material UI](https://material-ui.com/components/links/) with `NextLinkComposed`.

   ```tsx
   import Link from '../src/Link';